-Thank you to the leadership
+Thank you to the leadership and facilitators:

 CoThinkk is hosting a leadership program that is meant to amplify innovative projects/initiatives of community leaders through strengthening effective “Alliance-Building & Collaboration.”
 This leadership series is meant to create a safe space to support collaboration, peer coaching, and shared learning opportunities.